qteqpid/audio-grabber/README.md

 ### Local Checks

 The project has no build step and no installable dependencies.
+After editing code, run:

 ```sh
 cd bookmarklet